US alleges Google got rich because people stick with search defaults

 By Diane Bartz

-WASHINGTON, Sept 14 (Reuters) - The Justice Department will press its argument Thursday that Google sought to strike agreements with mobile carriers to win powerful default positions on smartphones to dominate search in an antitrust trial that could change the future of the internet.
+WASHINGTON, Sept 14 (Reuters) - The Justice Department pressed its argument on Thursday that Google sought to strike agreements with mobile carriers to win powerful default positions on smartphones to dominate search in an antitrust trial that could change the future of the internet.

-The government will wrap up questioning Thursday of Antonio Rangel, who teaches behavioral biology at the California Institute of Technology.
-Other witnesses will be James Kolotouros, for Google, and Brian Higgins, from Verizon Communications VZ.N.
+The government wrapped up questioning of Antonio Rangel, who teaches behavioral biology at the California Institute of Technology on Thursday morning.
+Rangel discussed how consumers were likely to stick with browsers on computers and mobile phones that were pre-installed as the default application.

-The government says the Alphabet Inc GOOGL.O unit paid $10 billion annually to wireless companies like AT&T T.N, device makers like Apple AAPL.O and browser makers like Mozilla to fend off rivals and keep its search engine market share near 90%.
+The government says the Alphabet GOOGL.O unit paid $10 billion annually to wireless companies like AT&T T.N, device makers like Apple AAPL.O and browser makers like Mozilla to be the default search engine on devices tofend off rivals and keep its search engine market share near 90%.

+John Schmidtlein, a lawyer for Google, during cross-examination of Rangel, pointed out that a significant number of user search queries went to Google even when another search engine was the default.

+A major part of Google's defense is that the government is wrong to say that Google broke the law to hold onto its massive market share because its search engine is wildly popular because of its quality, and that any payments to wireless companies or others were fair compensation for partners.

 The government has also alleged that Google illegally took steps to protect communications about the payments.

-Google's clout in search, the government alleges, has helped Google build monopolies in some aspects of online search advertising.
-Search is free so Google makes money through advertising.

-Google attorney John Schmidtlein said in opening arguments on Tuesday that the government was wrong to say that Google broke the law to hold onto its massive market share, suggesting that its search engine was wildly popular because of its quality and that the payments were fair compensation for partners.

-If Google is found to have broken the law, U.S. District Judge Amit Mehta, who is deciding the case, will then decide how best to resolve it.
-He may decide simply to order Google to stop practices he has found to be illegal or he may order Google to sell assets.
+If Google is found to have broken the law, U.S. District Judge Amit Mehta, who is deciding the case, will then decide how to resolve it.
+He may order Google to stop practices he has found to be illegal or to sell assets.

 Previous major antitrust trials include Microsoft MSFT.O, filed in 1998, and AT&T, filed in 1974.
 The AT&T breakup in 1982 is credited with paving the way for the modern cell phone industry, while the fight with Microsoft is credited with opening space for Google and others on the internet.